yuvalmGS/gigaspaces-wiki-jekyll/README.md

   Server running... press ctrl-c to stop.
 ```

 * Point your browser to [http://localhost:4000]().
-You should see the documentation portal home page.
+You should see the documentation portal home page, and verify that you're ok with your changes.

+* If you've forked the repository and updated documentation pages, you can submit a pull request.
+We will review, comment and merge the pull request after approving it.

 ## Continuous Deployment